ufsitblue/ncae24/basic_ufw_rules.md

 # Basic UFW Rules
+Make sure you put these in order from top to bottom as the order does matter.
+Doing otherwise could allow some connections to make it past our system, and if you want to check the order of rules, you can do
+`sudo ufw status numbered`

 These allow us to SSH into the machine.
 ```
 sudo ufw allow from <IP WHERE WE SSH FROM> to any port 22 proto tcp